Experience Replay Using Transition Sequences: Results and Discussion

 Perhaps another limitation of the approach described here is that constructing the library $L$ requires some notion of a goal state associated with high rewards.
-By tracking the statistical properties such as the mean and variance of the rewards experienced by an agent in its environment in an online manner, the notion of what qualifies as a high reward could be automated using suitable thresholds.
+By tracking the statistical properties such as the mean and variance of the rewards experienced by an agent in its environment in an online manner, the notion of what qualifies as a high reward could be automated using suitable thresholds \citep{KARIMPANAL201739}.
 In addition to this, other criteria such as the returns or average absolute TD errors of a sequence could also be used to maintain the library.

 It is worth adding that the memory parameters $m_{b}$, $m_{t}$ and $n_{v}$ have been set arbitrarily in the examples described here.
 Selecting appropriate values for these parameters as the agent interacts with its environment could be a topic for further research.
+Figure \ref{fig:comput_time} shows the mean and standard deviations of the computation time per episode for different sequence lengths, over $30$ runs.
+The figure suggests that the computation time increases as longer transition sequences are used, and the trend can be approximated to be linear.
+These results could also be used to inform the choice of values for $m_{b}$ and $m_{t}$ for a given application.
+The values shown in Figure \ref{fig:comput_time} were obtained from running simulations on a computer with an Intel i7 processor running at 2.7 GHz, using 8GB of RAM, running a Windows 7 operating system.

 The approach of replaying transition sequences has direct applications in multi-task RL, where agents are required to learn multiple tasks in parallel.
-In addition, this approach could also be significantly useful in deep RL applications.
-Certain tasks could be associated with the occurrence of relatively rare events during the agent's interaction with the environment.
-The replay of virtual transition sequences could further improve the learning in such tasks.
-This approach could also prove to be particularly valuable in fields such as robotics, where exploration of the state/state-action space is typically expensive in terms of time and energy.
-By reusing the agent-environment interactions in the manner described here, reasonably good estimates of the value functions corresponding to multiple tasks can be maintained, thereby improving the efficiency of exploration.
+Certain tasks could be associated with the occurrence of relatively rare events when the agent operates under specific behavior policies.
+The replay of virtual transition sequences could further improve the learning in such tasks. such as robotics, where exploration of the state/state-action space is typically expensive in terms of time and energy.
+By reusing the agent-environment interactions in the manner described here, reasonable estimates of the value functions corresponding to multiple tasks can be maintained, thereby improving the efficiency of exploration.